Dan Dotson

 Dan Dotson (born November 23, 1962) is an American auctioneer who has been in the auctioneering business since 1974.
 Dan and his wife, Laura Dotson, run American Auctioneers, a full service auction company in Riverside, California.
 Dan is best known for being the auctioneer on A&E Network's Storage Wars.
 In 2018, he auctioned off a unit containing $7.5 million in cash in a safe.
+Dan is part of a motorcycle club, he is currently ranked as "Secretary".
+His wife Laura is also in the club with him.

 Early life

 Dotson became familiar with auctioneering, having been around the business since 1974.
 His grandfather, Sam Fancher, was a cattle and farm auctioneer in the Ozark Mountains region of northwest Arkansas.
 His grandfather was apprenticed as an auctioneer by Detmen Mitchell in 1945.

 At the age of 11, Dotson was taught to auctioneer by his grandfather, with whom he worked as an auctioneer during the next four summers when he was not in school.
 At the age of 16, Dotson would skip school and instead go to the Chino auction in California, where he sold furniture for an auctioneer named Merl Bernard.